 - The commute was hell, right?

-- Something really pissed you off, big time!
+- Something really wound you up, big time!

 - You weren’t earning enough money